 Don’t get me wrong, though.
 “Don’t quit your day job” living doesn’t necessarily have anything to do with whether we make various employment changes throughout our lives.
 I’ve been everything from a (very bad!) barista at a coffee house to a product manager in the tech industry to a busy, at-home parent taking writing jobs along the way.
 This also isn’t about foregoing the necessary work to develop skills and seize opportunities that allow us to fulfill God-given dreams.
 What I’m talking about is not quitting our real jobs, our daily jobs of loving God and loving the people He’s put in our lives.
 I’ve found that job description summarized in Colossians 3:12-14:

 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness, and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.

 In other words, “Don’t quit your day job!”

 No matter what our tasks, assignments, ministries, hobbies, or passions are, we have a day job as God’s chosen, holy, dearly loved people to put on some spiritual work clothes and go build relationships with others.
-My encouragement for us this week is to examine and identify ways God is using our day jobs to strengthen, equip, or mature us into people who can embrace purpose.
-Next week, I’ll discuss some practical ways that has played out in my life.
+My encouragement is to examine and identify ways God is using our day jobs to strengthen, equip, or mature us into people who can embrace purpose.In the following post, I discuss some practical ways that has played out in my life.
 See you then!